NSFSW-BDD/BDD-Pract6/readme.md

 # Practice

-In this exercise, you will create API endpoints to insert a new category and retrieve a furniture record based on categoryid.
+In this exercise, you will update API endpoints to add on bcrypt functionality for registration and login.
 Follow the instructions below:

 ## Instructions